+In this post, You will get knowledge about the Pareto chart analysis template.
 “Pareto Chart” The business world is very unpredictable; there are so many external and internal factors that hold a huge impact on a certain business and the company it is associated with.
-These factors in a lot of cases are problems that cause disadvantage to the company.
+These factors in a lot of cases are problems that cause disadvantages to the company.
 They may affect everyone involved, from the lower tier to the top tier.
 They have to be tackled as soon as possible.

 That is where Pareto Chart Analysis and the chart associated with it come in.

 To make a sound decision into figuring out which problem should be addressed first, leaders and company executives do a Pareto analysis.

 A Pareto analysis, also known as the 80/20 rule, is basically a technique that helps someone decide the order in which they have to prioritize their decisions.
 Those prioritized decisions will have an influence on their goals with respect to their companies.

 You might be wondering why the Pareto analysis is called the 80/20 rule.
 The reason is pretty simple, the Pareto analysis is based on the idea that 80% of a company’s problems are because of only 20% of the causes.

 The 80/20 idea is actually very vast; it can be applied in almost every business-related situation.
 Some of them are.

 - 20% of the customers can bring in 80% of the revenue.

 - 20% of your products account for 80% of the profit.